Semmering Base Tunnel

 The Semmering Base Tunnel is a railway tunnel under construction between Gloggnitz and Mürzzuschlag in Austria underneath the Semmering Pass.
-The existing route is 41 km in length and the Semmering Base Tunnel will be 27.3 km in length.
-The new route will offer time savings of up to 30 minutes, partly on account of the shorter route and partly on account of the higher speed limit (maximum 250 km/h).
+The existing route is 41 km long and the Semmering Base Tunnel will be 27.3 km long.
+The new route will offer time savings of up to 30 minutes, with a shorter route and higher speed limit (maximum 230 km/h).

 Construction began on 25 April 2012 and the link is expected to enter operational service in 2030, delayed from the original estimate of 2026.
 The main benefit of the new tunnel will be increased ease of use for freight traffic.
 The gradients of the traditional routes requires the use of two locomotives; the reduced gradient of the new link will enable the transit of freight traffic using just one locomotive.
-The Semmering Base Tunnel and the Koralm Railway in combination will enable freight transit across the whole southern line with just one locomotive.
+The SBT and the Koralm Railway in combination will enable freight transit across the whole southern line with just one locomotive.

 Currently, the fastest Vienna-Graz and Vienna-Klagenfurt journeys on the Railjet services are 2 hours 35 minutes and 3 hours 55 minutes, respectively.
-If the Koralmbahn enables Graz-Klagenfurt journeys of approximately 1 hour, it will bring Vienna-Klagenfurt journeys down to 3 hours 35 minutes, a saving of 20 minutes.
-The Semmering Base Tunnel is projected to enable time savings of 35 minutes, which will enable journeys from Vienna to Graz and Klagenfurt of two and three hours respectively.
+The Koralmbahn will enable Graz-Klagenfurt journeys of approximately 45 minutes, as such it will bring Vienna-Klagenfurt journeys down to around 3 hours 25 minutes starting end of 2025.
+The SBT is projected to enable time savings of additional 45 minutes, which will enable journeys from Vienna to Graz and Klagenfurt of 1 hour 50 minutes and 2 hours 40 minutes, respectively.